 “This important project shines a vital light on the experiences of young people of colour in Harehills, particularly their interactions with police and support services.
 By working closely with the community, it not only seeks to understand youth experiences of violence but also challenges harmful perceptions and in doing so it seeks to drives positive change.
 Through evaluating the effectiveness of local services, this project offers a crucial step toward building trust, improving support and creating a safer, more inclusive environment for all young people in Harehills” ~ Richard Burgon, Labour MP for Leeds East.

+Adopting the Centre’s anti-racist framework, the project focuses on the lived experiences of racially diverse youth in Harehills.
 Evidence from the lived experiences of racially diverse young people is important to highlight and address inequalities, as well as challenge negative mainstream narratives.
 It can also provide positive counternarratives about the role racial identity plays in youth violence and police (in)justice.

 This project aims to change the narrative on youth violence and police (in)justice in the Harehills community by focusing on the lived experiences of young people of colour to critically understand their needs, their concerns, and their priorities.
 Specifically, the project team will answer the following research questions: